 If you want CBD delivered to your door in a few business days, place an order with a trustworthy online store.

-Growing marijuana in any amount is also a felony punishable by up to 8 years in prison and a fine of $10,000.
+Ingesting marijuana is a Class B misdemeanor punishable by up to 30 days in jail and a fine of up to $1,500.

 Much of this comes from the fact that the Federal Government still lists marijuana as a Schedule 1 drug.